 The market for performance shoes, apparel and accessories is highly competitive and fragmented.
 It includes increasing competition from established companies who are expanding their production and marketing of performance products, as well as from frequent new entrants to the market.
-We are in direct competition with wholesalers and direct sellers of athletic footwear and apparel, such as Nike, Inc., Adidas AG, which includes the Adidas and Reebok brands, and Under Armour, Inc., Brooks Sports Inc., Hoka One One (Deckers Outdoor Corporation), Asics, New Balance, Lululemon, Patagonia, Arc'teryx, Anta Group and Li Ning.
+We are in direct competition with wholesalers and direct sellers of athletic footwear and apparel, such as Nike, Inc., Adidas AG, Under Armour, Inc., Brooks Sports Inc., Hoka One One (Deckers Outdoor Corporation), Asics, New Balance, Lululemon, Patagonia, Arcteryx, Anta Group and Li Ning.
 We believe that having been able to break into the competitive set of top 5 running brands in the biggest running markets the United States, Germany and Japan provides a platform for future growth and positions us well against certain of our competitors.